Holographic particle localization under multiple scattering: Results

-For our simulation studies, we model the system parameters to approximately match the physical setup.
-On such a large scale, rigorous solutions like FDTD are computationally prohibitive, and sample complexity makes analytical solutions like Mie theory nontrivial.
-Therefore, we simulate the hologram using our model with a sufficiently high scattering order, e.g. $\tn{K}\ge10$.
-The order is chosen such that the model converges and the simulated field closely estimates the actual.
-In order to validate this, we present a convergence metric and show that the model converges within the first few scattering orders for all tested scenarios.
-In what follows, we present our findings.
+For large-scale simulation, we model the system parameters to approximately match the physical setup.
+On such a scale, rigorous solutions like FDTD are computationally prohibitive, and sample complexity makes analytical solutions like Mie theory nontrivial.
+We first study the effect of multiple scattering on simulated holograms using 3D SEAGLE~\cite{liu2018seagle}, which is an accurate forward model that incorporates multiple scattering, including scattering within each particle.
+It is based on a rigorous optimization procedure that solves the Lippmann Schwinger equation.
+We further simulate the hologram at high particle densities using our model with a sufficiently high scattering order, e.g. $\tn{K}\ge10$, such that the model converges and the simulated field closely estimates the actual.
+In order to validate the convergence, we present an evaluation metric and show that the model converged within the first few scattering orders for all tested scenarios.
+Improvement of our method compared to single scattering is presented quantitatively.